 When Molly was in kindergarten, I began attending the University of Iowa, working toward a M.F.A. in photography and video.
 It was an exciting time.
 But I was also exhausting myself, trying to be mother and wife, student and artist, and once again teacher.
 In 1985 I began teaching at Augustana College in Rock Island, Illinois, where I taught for the next 14 years.
 I loved all my roles, but playing Superwoman was too much.
 I took influential studio and art history classes in which I began reading feminist theory.
 I began to see my struggles in a broader context, and that helped me understand, cope, share, and make changes.
 I eventually taught women’s studies courses at Augustana in addition to my art classes.

 In 1999, I resigned from my job at Augustana College due to air quality problems in a new art building.
 I continued creating art, made a pilgrimage to Italy that resulted in some of the photos on this site, and made plans to move to New Mexico.
 That longtime dream was realized in 2001.
-My husband and I built a home in this spectacular place, and I taught for several years at The University of New Mexico - Taos.
+My husband and I built a home in this spectacular mountainous place, and I taught for several years at The University of New Mexico - Taos.
 Now, for the first time in my life, I am working full-time as an artist.
 I've added book arts and printmaking to my art forms.
-I've had a one-woman show at the Millicent Rogers Museum, have exhibited my work at Wilder Nightingale Fine Art and Hulse/Warman Gallery in Taos, have been granted three Emily Harvey Foundation residencies in Venice, Italy, and have published a book on creative women in Taos.
-Coming up soon is a solo exhibition at the Harwood Museum of Art.
+I've had one-woman shows at the Harwood Museum of Art and Millicent Rogers Museum, have exhibited my work at Wilder Nightingale Fine Art and Hulse/Warman Gallery in Taos, have been granted three Emily Harvey Foundation residencies in Venice, Italy, and have published a book on creative women in Taos.
 This new life is good.